 Myth 5: You Can’t Be Mobile While Breastfeeding in a Carrier

 Breastfeeding in a carrier actually enhances your mobility rather than limits it.
-Many moms find that using a soft-structured carrier or a wrap allows them to move freely while feeding their little one.
+Many parents find that using a soft-structured carrier or a wrap lets them move freely while feeding their baby.

 Myth 6: Breastfeeding in a Carrier Is Only for Experienced Moms